lilithaJVC/Music-app/README.md

 <ul><strong>Hosting:</strong></ul>
 <ul>
   <li>we hosted the application on azure .</li>
-  <li>we created an API app on azure platform, the API App is hosted is hosted in the API app on azure </li>
+  <li>we created an API app on azure platform, the API App is hosted in the API app on azure  </li>
      <li>we used the API app link  in the retrofit client  </li>
 </ul>